Logan-Coats/Fall-Knight/README.md

 Worked more on level 3, ups and downs, more platforming focused than the other 2 levels, but still nothing super technical or difficult.
 Treating these levels as sort of a 'tech demo' for what I wanted to accomplish.
 Very awesome and cool!
+Populated Level 3 with enemies.

+## Day Fourteen
+Dawn of the final day:
+Made sure the boss was properly making a hit noise and hit effect upon being hit by player.
+Exported and tested, turned in for the game jam.